Please fill in the short form below and we will get back to you shortly

 CDEnviro send all their food waste to Granville Ecopark, creating the first link in the Circular Economy cycle.
 ISL Waste Management collect and deliver the food waste from CDEnviro to Granville Ecopark, to undergo the Energy from Waste process.

 The CHP plant in Dungannon uses advanced technology to generate clean energy in the most effective way possible.
 With this in mind, the company invested in a CDEnviro system, named the MSU:10 in 2013 to remove the residual plastics from their AD tanks.
 By removing these plastics, Granville Ecopark has ensured the greatest capacity in their digesters and therefore maximum biogas production.
 Crucially, this has allowed the Granville Ecopark to achieve BSI PAS 110 as a result of their quality protocol.
 Previously these materials would have been considered a waste product.

 Shane Doherty, Performance Manager at Granville Ecopark said, “Our investment in this technology reflects our sustainable approach and our commitment to ensuring the most state-of-the-art facilities for Anaerobic Digestion.
 We believe that waste is a resource, so together with CDEnviro it’s great that we can set an example on what a Circular Economy should look like.”This technology can be applied to a wide range of applications including grit recovery and sludge screening.
-For more information on optimising AD processes, get in contact with us: email@example.com.
-To hear more about Granville Ecopark and their services, visit www.granvilleecopark.com.
+For more information on optimising AD processes, enquire with us below.
+To hear more about Granville Ecopark and their services, visit their website.